 You need to check whether planning permission is already available or if it is still required for the type of commercial use you want the property for.
 If you intend to change its use, such as from an office to a pub, this will be necessary.
 Changing the property’s use can increase its value and, therefore, make it a better asset for your business.

-Dealing with the planning permission before the auction is important because, aside from being a nuisance having to obtain planning permission after you’ve made the winning bid, your application may be refused by the local council.
+Dealing with the planning permission before the auction is important.
+This is because, aside from being a nuisance having to obtain planning permission after you’ve made the winning bid, your application may be refused by the local council.
 At this point, though, it’s too late to withdraw and you are legally obliged to complete the transaction.

 Commercial property finance